GeeksDiary/Molecules/_includes/extensions.md

 ## <a name="sql-server-persistence-extension" class="anchor"></a>Persistence
 Dependable has a built-in volatile persistence store.
-This is great if you don't want to recover jobs after a system failure.
-If you want your jobs to resume even after an event like that you could use a extension to persist jobs to an external storage.
+This is great if we don't want to recover workflows after a system failure.
+If we want our workflows to resume even after an event like that we could use an extension to persist their state to an external storage.
 Just like Tracking system, Persistence system in Dependable is also extensible.
 It's built with document based storage in mind.
-At the moment you can use SQL server based storage by using SQL server persistance extension.
+At the moment we can use SQL server based storage by using SQL server persistance extension.

 ### Installation via nuget